Pogo (TV channel)

-Pogo is an Indian cable and satellite television channel owned and operated by Warner Bros.
+Pogo is an Indian pay television channel owned and operated by Warner Bros.
 Discovery India under its International division, as part of Cartoon Network India as the network's sister channel.
 It was launched on 1 January 2004.
-Broadcasting primarily animated programming, Pogo is Turner's South Asia-exclusive children's television network.
+It broadcasts both animated and live action programming.

+Broadcast

+In India and Sri Lanka, Pogo is available as a 24-hour channel.